frovedis/frovedis/doc/manual/python/dataframe/df_intro.md

 __Parameters__
 _**filepath\_or\_buffer**_: It accepts any valid string value that contains the name of the file to access as parameter.
 The string path can be a URL as well.
 In case, a file is to be read, then the pathname can be absolute path or relative path to the current working directory of the file to be opened.
-Also, like pandas, it accepts os.PathLike instance for storing file path name as well.
 _**sep**_: It accepts string value as paramter that specifies delimiter to use.
 (Default: ',')
 **Currently, it supports only single character delimiter.**
 When it is None (if specified explicitly), it will use ',' as delimiter.